Checkmarx/kics/docs/integrations_jenkins.md

 ### Using Docker

-The following pipeline uses KICS Docker image to scan and to publishes the HTML report in Jenkins.
+The following pipeline uses KICS docker image to scan a project and publishes the HTML report in Jenkins.

 Plugins required:
 - [HTML Publisher Plugin](https://plugins.jenkins.io/htmlpublisher/)